 The project continued after the funding ceased, with the Library’s Community History staff and volunteers having responsibility for maintenance and development of the site.
 The site proved to be very popular and well used.
 However, after 10 years technology had outgrown it and the site could no longer continue and had to be closed down.

-A new Cotton Town site was needed and this has now been set up to enable new developments whilst retaining the old content.
+A new Cotton Town site was needed in order to enable new developments whilst retaining the old content.
 The new site was launched in October 2013 and staff and volunteers continue to work on the transfer of articles and images which were held on the original site.
 In May 2017, a software update was applied which changed the look and feel of the website but vastly improved the efficiency of downloads and repsonse times.

 Our vision for the future is to develop the site as the digital archive for the whole borough, involving local groups, historians and residents in collectively building, shaping and developing this unique community resource.

 Submissions from personal collections, local groups and from users overseas are always welcomed.